hturnbull93/bank/README.md

 ### Clean Up

 Added simplecov and simplecov console gems and configured them in `spec_helper.rb` to check code coverage (better late than never).
+Also added `coverage` to `.gitignore`

 <!-- Links -->